47th G7 summit: COVID-19 outbreak

 Following the summit the confirmed COVID-19 cases in Cornwall increased to 81.7 per 100,000 population on the Sunday after the summit, from 2.8 per 100,000 on the Sunday before the summit.
 The districts in which G7 events took place subsequently had the highest rates in Cornwall, with St Ives, the town nearest Carbis Bay, the highest at 920 per 100,000.
 The UK government denied the summit had caused the rapid rise in cases in Cornwall, pointing to the increase in summer tourism and an outbreak among students.
 Professor Tim Spector, lead scientist on the COVID Symptom Study, explained it as a "sudden influx of holidaymakers over half-term, as well as the recent G7 Summit and a previously unexposed local population".

 United States' non-consultation of United Kingdom and NATO over Afghanistan troop withdrawal

 During the summit, Biden and Johnson had announced a New Atlantic Charter as evidence for their Special Relationship.
 The Biden administration subsequently withdrew American troops from Afghanistan in August 2021 without any coordination with other NATO members, prompting backlash from members of the British government.

 AUKUS

 Brokered by the UK, details of the AUKUS agreement between Australia, the US, and the UK were agreed during the summit.
-The discussions took place without the knowledge of French President Macron.
-This approach was possible as a result of the UK not entering into a formal foreign policy and security treaty in the post-Brexit deal with the European Union (EU).
-As a result, the UK was free to pursue enhanced cooperation with other allies.
+The discussions took place without the knowledge of French President Emmanuel Macron.